 TGbn editor: Please modify the body of subclause 9.4.2.aa3 (MAPC element) as follows:

+9.4.2.aa3.1 General

-The format of the MAPC element is shown in Figure 9-aa7 (MAPC element format).
-The Element ID, Length, and Element ID Extension fields are defined in 9.4.2.1 (General).
+The format of the MAPC element is defined in Figure 9-aa7 (MAPC element format).
+The usage of this element is described in 37.8 (Multi-AP coordination framework).